awsdocs/amazon-rekognition-developer-guide/doc_source/example_rekognition_Usage_FindFacesInCollection_section.md

 # Build an Amazon Rekognition collection and find faces in it using an AWS SDK<a name="example_rekognition_Usage_FindFacesInCollection_section"></a>

+The following code example shows how to:
++ Create an Amazon Rekognition collection\.
-The following code example shows how to build an Amazon Rekognition collection and find faces in it\.
++ Add images to the collection and detect faces in it\.
++ Search the collection for faces that match a reference image\.
++ Delete a collection\.

+**Note**
+The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
+Have feedback on a code example?
+[Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.

 For more information, see [Searching faces in a collection](https://docs.aws.amazon.com/rekognition/latest/dg/collections.html)\.